 - If you have many letters going out, consider a dossier service like Interfolio.
 I can submit a general letter, then you can control when it goes out and be assured that your deadlines are met.

 - I’ll send you a confirmation saying the letter was submitted.
-If you haven’t received that three days before the deadline, don’t hesitate to send me a friendly reminder.
+If you haven’t received that three days before the deadline, please send me a friendly reminder!

 I encourage you to waive your right to see my recommendation so that it is confidential.
 The purpose of the confidential letter is to ensure the recipient of a frank evaluation without reservations, and confidential letters carry more weight.
 I will write the best letter possible, but I must be honest in my assessment of your abilities and suitability for the opportunity or program.
 If you’re concerned about what I might say, I’m probably not the best choice for a letter writer.